top of page

 About P.R.A.

 P. Ryan Anthony had his first stage play produced in 4th grade.
-He interned as a newspaper reporter, scripted Shakespeare and Brothers Grimm adaptations for community theater, worked as a newsletter marketer, and was senior editor of an entertainment-news website.
-He earned his master's degree in teaching, but his ultimate ambition has always been freelance writing.
-He is a stringer for the Dorchester Banner and the author of the book Full with Horrors.
+He interned as a newspaper reporter and a Walt Disney World cast member, scripted Shakespeare and Brothers Grimm adaptations for community theater, worked as a newsletter marketer, and was senior editor of an entertainment-news website.
+He earned his master's degree in teaching, but his ultimate ambition has always been professional writing.
+He is Senior Writer for The Cambridge Spy and the author of the book Full with Horrors.

 Send Ryan a message!